iterative/dvclive/README.md

 $ git commit -m "DVC init"
 ```

+## Example code

-3. Copy snippet below as a basic example of the API usage:
+Copy the snippet below as a basic example of the API usage:

 ```python
 # train.py